Ecuador says WikiLeaks' Assange suffering lung problems

 Assange is said to be living a cramped life inside the modest diplomatic mission.
 He eats mostly take-out food and uses a treadmill to burn off energy and a vitamin D lamp to make up for the lack of sunlight.

-Speaking to reporters in the embassy's gilt-corniced conference room, Assange said his stay there had been "difficult in many ways" and that any resolution of the standoff would be "a matter of diplomacy."

-He refused to comment on his health or how long he may have to stay in the embassy, declaring those subjects "off-topic."

-In late August, Assange said he expected to wait six months to a year for a deal that would allow him to leave the embassy.
+In late August, the former computer hacker said he expected to wait six months to a year for a deal that would allow him to leave the embassy.